Easy Parisian Hot Chocolate Recipe

 • Sea Salt – helps to perk up the chocolate flavours a little

 • This recipe makes for 2 small cups or 1 large cup.
 The chocolate will be quite rich.
 If you prefer, you can water down it a little bit to make it up into 2 large cups.
 Simply divide the hot chocolate mixture into 2 cups, fill up the remaining cup with hot water and mix till combined.
-Don’t worry, it’ll still taste indulgent & amazing!
+It may not be traditional but don’t worry, it’ll still taste indulgent & amazing!

 • The quality of the chocolate matters.
 So, ideally, get your hands on good quality chocolate to achieve the best flavours.
 We recommend Lindt chocolates.